 4. Electives: 3 courses (15 credit):

-One of the three courses must be related to the thesis (taken from any of the three Concentrations in the MA programme) and two could be any course cross-listed from other MA programmes in the University.
+One of the three courses must be related to the thesis (offered by the three Concentrations in the English Studies MA programme or in the American Studies MA programme) and two could be any courses cross-listed from other MA programme in the University provide they are in English.

 All students admitted to the MA in English Studies program are welcome to apply for Gender Through Literatures and Cultures in English.
 We especially encourage students who would like to produce relevant knowledge on women’s life and who are, therefore, interested in interdisciplinary and critical feminist research in areas such as popular culture, sexuality studies, literary representation of women, theories of identity and identity politics, autobiography studies, the intersection of gender and sexuality with different social totalities, such as nationally, race, and class.